Jewish Elvis Presley Jewish Ancestry Presley Family Tree

 Elvis was well aware of his Jewish ancestry, as a child was instructed not to advertise the fact because “people didn’t like Jews” according to his parents.
 Yet, Elvis, who lived in an apartment below a Jewish rabbi, would often visit.
 The widow of the rabbi talks about Elvis.
 She recalls how, Elvis would visit their house on Saturday in order to turn on lights and do things they weren’t allowed to do.
 Elvis carried a yarmulke in his pocket.
 He was fascinated by Jewish music.
 As an adult, she remembers how Elvis donated to several Jewish organizations.

 Elvis Presley wearing a Star of David 1972 One day the Memphis Jewish Welfare sent a delegation to Graceland to see him and ask if he could contribute.
 At Christmas every year he would donate $1,000 to a number of Memphis charities and one of them was the Memphis Hebrew Academy, and so they thought maybe they could get a dpnation.
 They explained what they do, taking care of Jewish orphans.
 Elvis excused himself for a minute.
 When he came back, he handed the delegation a check.
 They didn’t know what to expect.
 They thought $1,000 would be nice.
-When they looked at the check, it was for $150,000.
-The equivalent of more than a million dollars today.
+The check, it was for $150,000.
+The equivalent of a million dollars today.
 The man said, ‘Elvis, you must have made a mistake.’
 Elvis said, ‘I didn’t make a mistake, I know what I’m doing.’

 Elvis the Shabbat Boy: The story of Harold Fruchter’s is truly a conversation stopper.
 Fruchter, a singer and guitarist in a Jewish wedding band, and the son of a rabbi, was born in 1952.
 When he was a baby, and up to the age of 2, his family lived in the upstairs apartment of a two-story flat in Memphis.
 Their downstairs neighbors were the Presleys.
 The two families formed a friendship, and the future King of Rock, just a teenager then, learned to pick up the cues when the Fruchters needed someone to turn on a light or unlock a door on Shabbos.
 The Fruchters, for their part, helped Elvis out materially (if not spiritually) on occasion.